acch/tinysync/README.md

 File | Description
 --- | ---
-sync.conf.sample | Sample configuration file which needs to be copied and edited *sync.conf* | The configuration file which includes your personal information such as server address and user name sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when something in the directory changes
+sync.conf.sample | Sample configuration file which needs to be copied and modified according to your setup *sync.conf* | The configuration file which includes information about your setup, such as server address and user name sync.sh | The main executable script which synchronizes the directory with the server sync.desktop | Optional desktop entry which can be used to manually run `sync.sh` autosync.sh | Optional executable script which will enable automatic synchronization when something in the directory changes